26 Baku Commissars: Demolition of the 26 Commissars Memorial and reburial

-In January 2009, the Baku authorities began the demolition of the city's 26 Commissars Memorial.
+In 1920, the remains of the commissars were exhumed and reburied as Soviet martyrs in a central square in Baku.
+They remained their until 2009 when Azerbaijani authorities began demolishing the city's 26 Commissars Memorial.
 This was the latest monument of several that had been built to commemorate the Commissars erected in that park during the Soviet period.
 This last monument itself had been fenced-off since July 2008.
 The remains of the commissars were reburied at Hovsan Cemetery on 26 January 2009, with participation of Muslim, Jewish and Christian clergy, who conducted religious ceremonies.

 The dismantling was opposed by some local left-wingers and by the Azerbaijan Communist Party in particular.
 It also upset Armenia as the Armenian public believed that the demolition and reburial was motivated by the reluctance of the Azerbaijanis, after the Nagorno-Karabakh War to have ethnic Armenians buried in the center of their capital.
 Another scandal happened when Azerbaijani press reports claimed that during the exhumation only 21 bodies were discovered and that "Shahumyan and four other Armenian commissars managed to escape their murderers".
 This report was questioned by Shahumyan's granddaughter Tatyana, now living in Moscow, who told the Russian daily Kommersant that:

 Almost all monuments in Azerbaijan dedicated to the commissars including Shahumyan, Azizbekov, Dzhaparidze and Fioletov, have been demolished.
 Most streets named after the commissars have been renamed.

-Trivia
+In popular culture

 Russian prominent poet Sergei Yesenin wrote "Ballad of the Twenty-six" to commemorate the Baku Commissars, poem first published in The Baku Worker, 22 September 1925.

 Russian band WOMBA named one of its albums The 27th Baku Commissar.

 Italian prominent writer Tiziano Terzani wrote about the Baku Commissars in his book Buonanotte, signor Lenin (Goodnight, Mr Lenin: A Journey Through the End of the Soviet Empire, 1992).